Acute Spinal Cord Injury

 The spinal cord is a bundle of nerves that carries signals between the brain and the rest of the body.
 Acute spinal cord injury (SCI) is due to a traumatic injury.
-The injury may cause a bruise (contusion), a partial tear, or a complete tear (transection) in the spinal cord.
+The injury may cause a bruise (contusion), compression (from blood or bones), a partial tear, or a complete tear (transection) in the spinal cord.
 SCI is more common in men and young adults.

 The spine has 33 vertebrae.
 They are:

 4 coccygeal* (coccyx, located in the pelvis)

 * By adulthood, the 5 sacral vertebrae fuse to form 1 bone.
 The 4 coccygeal vertebrae fuse to form 1 bone.

 These vertebrae form the spine and protect the spinal cord.
 In general, the higher up the spine that the injury happens, the more severe the symptoms.
 Injury to the vertebrae does not always mean the spinal cord has been damaged.
 And damage to the spinal cord can happen without breaks or dislocations of the vertebrae.